JLBeltran-IMAG/shi/README.md

 ### Testing Examples

-After installing and ensuring that Anaconda and ImageJ work correctly, test the software functionality by running:
+After installing and ensuring that Anaconda and ImageJ work correctly, test the software functionality by running (missing test):

 ```bash
 shi test